thoughtindustries/rethinkdb-pool/README.md

 rethinkdb-pool
 ==============

-A Node.JS Connection Pool for RethinkDB.
+A Node.JS Connection Pool for RethinkDB that returns promises.

 RethinkDB is [Actively working on](https://github.com/rethinkdb/rethinkdb/issues/281) their own connection pool for all the official drivers, which is super great and once that is out you should definitely use that instead of this.